MadBomber/aia/README.md

 #       You could also add a system prompt to preface your intended prompt
 ```

-Usage: `echo "What is the meaning of life?" | aia run`
+Usage: `echo "What is the meaning of life?" | aia`

 #### The Ad Hoc One-shot Prompt
 ```bash